aaron-grau/curic/react/readings/redux_nontech.md

   over time and the actions that had been dispatched, one could retroactively cancel an action and recalculate the state as if that action had never been dispatched.
 This is precisely the functionality that the Redux dev tools provide.
+  The dev tools can be added as middleware to any redux project.
-You can look back through the history of the state and you can toggle past actions on and off and see a live recalculation of the state.
+  They allow you to look back through the history of the state and toggle past actions on and off to see a live recalculation of the state.
   This ability to revert to a previous state is what is meant by time travel.

+* **Thunks**

+  Ex: "_Thunks are a convenient format for taking asynchronous actions in Redux_"

+  The traditional approach to middleware closely parallels the format of reducers.
+  The actions being dispatched are POJOs with types and various middleware files are waiting to receive them.
+  These files check the type of the action using a case statement just like reducers.

+  Thunks are an alternative approach.
+  A thunk is a general concept in computer science referring to a function whose primary purpose is simply to call another function.
+  In Redux a thunk action creator returns a function rather than an object.
+  When they are dispatched, thunk actions are intercepted by a piece of middleware that simply checks if each action is a function.
+  If it is, that function is called with the state and dispatch as arguments, otherwise it is passed on down the chain.
+  Thunks are most commonly used to make asynchronous API requests.

 ## Resources